-NES vision is to offer industry leading, high performing, cost effective and sustainable smart grid solutions with our three tier, proven, open, multi-application platform.
+Networked Energy Services’ (NES) vision is to offer industry leading, high performing, cost effective and sustainable smart grid solutions with our proven and open 3 tier, multi-application platform.

-For Networked Energy Services, this means using innovation to embed the concepts of eco-sustainability and digital inclusion in our technology and throughout our business to enable the most efficient, reliable and secure delivery of energy for utilities.
+For NES, this means using innovation to embed the concepts of eco-sustainability and digital inclusion into both our technology and throughout our business as an entity to enable the most efficient, reliable and secure delivery of energy for utilities.

 Focus Areas for the Sustainability Management Plan

-NES Sustainability Management Plan addresses economic, environmental, and social sustainability through key focus areas such as Environment (operational and product-related), Governance and Risk Management, People and Workplace, Integrity and Ethics, and Supply Chain.
+NES’ Sustainability Management Plan addresses economic, environmental, and social sustainability through key focus areas such as Environmental, Health and Safety Management (operational and product-related); Governance and Risk Management, Supply Chain, People and Workplace and Integrity and Ethics.